 An introduction to the history of stained glass, including contemporary applications and practical skills.
 Building techniques including the Tiffany copper foiling process will be covered.
 Students will develop an understanding of the construction of stained glass windows as well as an understanding of the various types of glass and their uses.
 Experiential learning will focus on foiling, fusing, and lead soldering techniques.
 Selected readings on the history of glass will be assigned and a research paper will be required.
-For program major or minor requirements, a grade of

-C+ or above is required for successful completion.
+For program major or minor requirements, a grade of C+ or above is required for successful completion.
 Prerequisites: ART 101 or permission of the instructor.
-3 credits (Cycled)
+A studio course.
+3 credits (Cycled) Students who successfully complete the course, earning a grade of C+ or higher, also earn a certification in stained glass for higher education from the Stained Glass School of the Stained Glass Association of America.